Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Introduction

-\textbf{Optimization Landscapes and Barren Plateaus.} Barren plateaus (BP) remain a key obstacle to training deep QNNs~\cite{mcclean2018barren}, with related analyses extending to higher-order information such as ``Hessian barren plateaus''~\cite{wang2024investigating}.
+Barren plateaus (BP) remain a key obstacle to training deep QNNs~\cite{mcclean2018barren}, with related analyses extending to higher-order information such as Hessian behavior in flat landscapes~\cite{cerezo2021higher}.
 Recent results highlight that trainability depends on the joint effects of circuit structure, noise, and initialization~\cite{ragone2024lie}.
 Proposed mitigation strategies include identity-style initialization~\cite{cerezo2021cost} and overparameterization~\cite{larocca2023theory}, though the latter may increase circuit depth and resource requirements in ways that are unfavorable for near-term settings.
 In contrast, we emphasize improved optimization stability under a fixed training budget by combining a layer-wise curriculum~\cite{skolik2021layerwise} with a two-stage optimizer schedule, aiming to balance expressivity and trainability without relying on very deep or heavily overparameterized circuits.

-\textbf{Hybrid Architectures and Geometric Preconditioning.} Hybrid quantum--classical architectures are widely used in near-term settings, both to exploit available quantum resources and to reduce the burden of purely quantum feature learning.
+Hybrid quantum--classical architectures are widely used in near-term settings, both to exploit available quantum resources and to reduce the burden of purely quantum feature learning.
 Prior work has investigated variational regression and quantum-enhanced solvers~\cite{wang2023variational}, as well as empirical comparisons of optimizers for QNN training~\cite{wiedmann2023empirical}.
 Complementary to optimizer-centric studies, emerging research suggests that adaptive embeddings can act as implicit preconditioners by improving how inputs are presented to the quantum circuit~\cite{multiple2025embedding}.
-Our contribution is to make this connection explicit: we tightly couple a capacity-controlled classical embedding with the quantum ansatz and pair it with curriculum optimization.
-In our terminology, \emph{geometric preconditioning} refers to learning an input transformation that improves the conditioning of the downstream quantum regression objective (and hence optimization stability), rather than merely increasing representational capacity.
+Our contribution is to make this connection explicit: we couple a capacity-controlled classical embedding to the quantum ansatz and pair it with curriculum optimization.
+In our terminology, \emph{geometric preconditioning} refers to learning an input transformation that improves the conditioning of the downstream quantum regression objective and the stability of its optimization, rather than merely increasing representational capacity.